servable-community/servable-dashboard/CONTRIBUTING.md

 clear and has sufficient instructions to be able to reproduce the issue.

 ## License
-By contributing to Parse Dashboard, you agree that your contributions will be licensed under its license.
+By contributing to Servable Dashboard, you agree that your contributions will be licensed under its license.